 Implement Two-Factor Authentication

 Two-factor authentication gives your website an additional layer of security.
-In addition to the credentials to sign into your website, you also need to give a one-time password.
-There are a few plug-ins that can help in this regard:
+In addition to the credentials to sign in to your website, you also need to give a one-time password.

 Protect WordPress Admin Directory